Lucas Energy Transfer (ET) ignition unraveled

 CONNECT: BROWN/BLUE, BROWN, & BLACK/WHITE.
 THIS FORMS THE SECOND LEG

 Note: Some 4 wire ET stators can not be converted using this method.
 For example, due to internal wiring differences, the T20 Cub stator can not be wired as a 2 wire.
-Use 47205T with 57-0989 dowel x3.
+Updating to a later DC system stator will be required.

 You can then connect a solid state regulator JRC 17-104PB.
 This unit contains a built in capacitor to enable running without a battery.
 Above is a simple wiring diagram for this conversion.

 - Lucas ET rotors are now all over 60 years old.
 Left in the stator coil they will retain magnetism for a very long time but if your rotor was left standing without being in a stator or with out “keepers” it will have lost magnetism and output will be greatly reduced.

 - Many 5 wire stators do not have the later epoxy encapsulation.
 Those with exposed coils used a stiff cardboard for insulation.
 This breaks down with time.
 It is recommended to replace all non-encapsulated stators with the later type.

 - Alternator wire plastic insulation tends to become brittle with age and it is easy to have a crack in the wire covering allowing the alternator wires to short against each other.
 I have never had much luck trying long term repairs for this condition.